 Recognizing radio as the most democratic and effective means of disseminating learning materials in Haiti during COVID-19, the Alliance for Catholic Education (ACE) Haiti and the Global Center for the Development of the Whole Child at the University of Notre Dame, in collaboration with Catholic Relief Services Haiti (CRS) and the Episcopal Commission for Catholic Education (CEEC), created three radio programs - a literacy program supplemented with a reading hour program, and a pre-K social and emotional learning (SEL) and parent engagement program - as a part of a comprehensive approach to distance learning in a low-tech environment.

 COVID-19 Response and Resources

 In April 2020, the GC-DWC launched its COVID-19 Education initiative to identify innovative responses to distance learning during school closures.
 Here you can listen to interviews with educators and actors who share their experiences and responses to school closures in low-tech, rural, and remote environments and read reports from our research on system responses to school closures in Peru, Colombia, Haiti, and Kenya.

-Strong Beginnings, in Haiti, serves as the GC-DWC’s flagship project and is at the forefront of cutting-edge, early childhood development interventions, as well as education policy, practice, and applied research in early grade literacy.
+GC-DWC Haiti serves as the Center’s flagship project and is at the forefront of cutting-edge whole child development interventions including early childhood education, SEL, health and nutrition, systems activation, and social enterprise.
 Explore classroom resources, children’s books, curriculum, teacher training materials, and parenting resources from the initiative.
 These resources are completely open-source, available in French and Creole, and tailored to the Haitian context.